wolverinn/HEVC-CU-depths-prediction-CNN/README.md

 We use Cross Entropy Loss as loss function.
 For the four output labels, we calculate the Cross Entropy Loss seperately and then add them together.

 ## Validation
+The loss of our trained model is:

+The accuracy of each label predicted is: